simddev/gogator/README.md

 # gator

-A multi-user RSS feed aggregator CLI.
+A multi-user RSS feed aggregator CLI written in Go.
 Add feeds, follow other users' feeds, and browse posts — all from your terminal, backed by PostgreSQL.

 ## Prerequisites